dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## Maximum recursion

 <xref:Microsoft.AspNetCore.Mvc.ModelBinding.Validation.ValidationVisitor> traverses the object graph of the model being validated.
 For models that are very deep or are infinitely recursive, validation may result in stack overflow.
 [MvcOptions.MaxValidationDepth](xref:Microsoft.AspNetCore.Mvc.MvcOptions.MaxValidationDepth) provides a way to stop validation early if the visitor recursion exceeds a configured depth.
-The default value of `MvcOptions.MaxValidationDepth` is 200 when running with `CompatibilityVersion.Version_2_2` or later.
-For earlier versions, the value is null, which means no depth constraint.
+The default value of `MvcOptions.MaxValidationDepth` is 200.

 ## Automatic short-circuit